Stovka/wg_monitor/README.md

 # WireGuard Peer Monitor (wg_monitor.sh)
-A shell script that logs peer connections and disconnections to a WireGuard server.
+A shell script that logs WireGuard peer connections, disconnections and roaming.
 It parses `wg show all dump` (last handshake) to determine who connected/disconnected to Wireguard server.
 It also works for WireGuard clients - tracking outgoing connections per WG interface.

 ## Features